lionelchg/Markdown2LaTeX/README.md

 # Markdown2LaTeX

-Converter from markdown file using KaTeX to `.tex` files
+Converter from markdown file using KaTeX to `.tex` files.
+The conversion is very close to the original markdown file compared to `pandoc`.
+A related blog post can be found [here](https://lionelchg.github.io/blog/2021/notes/).

 ## Installation